MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/ns-wingdi-displayconfig_video_signal_info.md

 Supported starting with Windows 8.1.

+### -field DUMMYUNIONNAME.videoStandard

+The video standard (if any) that defines the video signal.
+For a list of possible values, see the  <a href="https://msdn.microsoft.com/library/windows/hardware/ff546632">D3DKMDT_VIDEO_SIGNAL_STANDARD</a> enumerated type.

 ### -field scanLineOrdering

 The scan-line ordering (for example, progressive or interlaced) of the video signal.
 For a list of possible values, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553977">DISPLAYCONFIG_SCANLINE_ORDERING</a> enumerated type.

-#### - videoStandard

-The video standard (if any) that defines the video signal.
-For a list of possible values, see the  <a href="https://msdn.microsoft.com/library/windows/hardware/ff546632">D3DKMDT_VIDEO_SIGNAL_STANDARD</a> enumerated type.

 ## -see-also